carl-anders/slimevr-wrangler/README.md

 # SlimeVR Wrangler

-Use joy-Con's (+) as SlimeVR trackers, enabling you to make a full body system with your existing devices.
+Use Joy-Con's as SlimeVR trackers, enabling you to make a full body system with your existing devices.
 Combine with DIY SlimeVR trackers, or phones using owoTrack.

 ![Screenshot of the app running and tracking a single Joy-Con](screenshot.png)

-(+) More devices planned to be added.

 ## Setup
 You need bluetooth on your computer.